 Other materials used in contact tips include silver graphite, silver tungsten carbide graphite, silver molybdenum, silver nickel, and copper graphite.

 Electrical contacts have become highly specialized and can be applied to components to achieve optimal functionality, longevity, and effectiveness.
 The type of powdered metal electrical contact tip for the electrical contact depends on the applications power requirements.
-For more information about which electrical contact and powder metal tip to use for your application needs, visit Hoyt Corporation.
+For more information about which electrical contact and powder metal tip to use for your application needs, visit Hoyt.

 What is Extrusion